PhilipQuirke/transformer-maths/_posts/2023-10-19-Accurate-5-Digit-Addition.md

 If this claim is correct then when we ablate S11.L0.H1, we expect the A4 and A5 loss to increase if and only if D3+D3' >= 10

-By experimentation, we find that A5 loss increases as expected, but A4 loss does not change.
+By experimentation, we find that A5 loss increases as expected, but A4 loss does not change!
 So S11.L0.H1 is used to calculate A5 but not used to calculate A4.

 This might explain S12.L0.H1 which attends to D3+D3' but does not seem necessary.
 Maybe it also calculates D3.T1 but this time for use in A4 calculations.